Light Gets In(2020)

 Can something so large and so near be invisible?

-First conceptualised in 2020 for an exhibition at the foot of Mount Fuji, “Light Gets In” thinks through the looming mountain as a metaphor, noting its symbolic and geographic weight in the physical, emotional, and mythological landscape of individuals, communities, and cities.
+First developed in 2020 for an exhibition at the foot of Mount Fuji, “Light Gets In” thinks through the looming mountain as a metaphor for largeness and distance.
 Created amidst travel restrictions, the work is scored as a relay of 3 prompts across 2 countries:

 1) for residents in Japan – to write or dialogue with the artist on their acquaintanceship with Mount Fuji, alongside a photo of the mountain (visible or otherwise) from where they are,